dr-click/friends/README.md

   > Store the crawled HTML tags in document base database for better searching instead of storing in text field.

   > Add indexs for better seach performance.

+## Notes

+  > We use 'Set as Current' action to set any member as current member in the session